 Dialogue works right across the globe.
-In 2017, for example, we worked on Documentation, Archival and Research projects in Cambodia, Ethiopia, South Africa, the United Kingdom, the United States, and Zambia.
+For example, we have worked on Documentation, Archival, and Research projects in Cambodia, Ethiopia, Malawi, New Zealand, South Africa, the United Kingdom, the United States, and Zambia, in addition to participating in European-wide projects.
 We are continually evolving and growing, so we expect to announce even more project locations in the next few months.

 Dialogue’s focus is on how Community Performance intersects with the fields of Education, International Development, and services for Young People.
 However, we often find that our work is applicable across other sectors too.